The contact process with fitness on random trees: Proof of Theorem

-Denote by $V_r=\{v\in V(\mathcal{T}): d(\rho, v)=r\}$, where we recall that $d(\cdot,\cdot)$ is the graph distance between two vertices in the tree.
-We prove in this step that, conditionally on $v\in V_r$ being a good vertex, then it will be infected before time $S$ with probability bounded away from zero uniformly for $f$ and $k$ large enough.
-That is to say, there exists a positive constant $c_1$ such that for any $f$ and $k$ sufficiently large and any $v \in A_{f,k}\cap V_r$,
+\begin{proof} Throughout this proof fix $\lambda > 0$.
+We will from now on assume that $\mathbb{P}$ refers to the conditional probability measure given $A_{f,k}^{\rho}$.
+Also, we emphasize that we always start with the root initially infected (unless specified otherwise).
+We first prove that, conditionally on $v\in V_r$ being a star, then it will be infected before time $S$ with probability bounded away from zero uniformly for either $f$ or $k$ large enough.
+That is to say, there exists a positive constant $c_1$ such that for either $f$ or $k$ sufficiently large and any $v \in \nat{\mathcal{A}_{f,k}^r}$,

-The proof of this bound follows by an application of Lemma~\ref{lem_starchain}.
-Indeed, for $f$ sufficiently large we obtain
+The proof of this bound follows by an application of Lemma~\ref{lem_starchain}, by using the montonicity of the inhomogeneous contact process restricted to the subgraph consisting of a star with root $\rho$ together with a path $\mathcal{C}_r$ from one descendent of the root to $v$.
+Indeed, for either $f$ or $k$ sufficiently large we obtain

-{where the function $R(f,k,\lambda)$ is defined in \eqref{eq_Rf}.} Then, using the inequality $(1-x)^{1/x}<e^{-1}$, observe that \eqref{eq_condS} forces the first term on the right hand side of the last equation to be at most $e^{-2}$, i.e.\
+{where the function $R(f,k,\lambda)$ is defined in \eqref{eq_Rf}.} Then, using the inequality $(1-x)^{1/x}<e^{-1}$, observe that \eqref{eq_condS} forces the first term on the right-hand side of the last equation to be at most $e^{-2}$, i.e.\